Psychology 200 - Research Methods for Psychology » Fall 2022 » Module 4 Quiz

 Which of the following determines the construct validity of a survey question?

-how short it is
+A. how well it is worded

-how well it is worded
+B. how short it is

-how many response options it has
+D. how many response options it has

 Question #33